netdata/netdata/collectors/ebpf.plugin/README.md

     included ips = 192.168.0.0/24 2804:14c:5b72:888d:6ee2:1aee:9b62:cbb5
 ```

-When an `included` option is defined, Netdata will not collect all possible values of that option, it will restrict
+When you define an `included` setting, Netdat will collect network metrics for that specific port.
+For example, if you
- the collection for the values listed, for example, if you write `included ports = 19999` Netdata will collect  only connections
+write `included ports = 19999`, Netdata will collect only connections for itself.
+If you list values in the `excluded`
- for itself.
-On the other hand if a value is listed for an `excluded` option, Netdata will collect everything except that values.
+setting, Netdata will collect metrics on all included ports except those values.
+In the above example, Netdata will collect metrics for all ports between 100 and 1024, with the exception of 145 and
+139.

-The following pairs of `included` and `excluded` are available.
+The following pairs of `included` and `excluded` are available:

--  `ports`: Define the destination ports that will be monitored.
+-   `ports`: Define the destination ports for Netdata to monitor.
--  `services`: When you do not know the port number, you can list the ports as a service.
-Netdata will resolve the service
+-   `services`: If you do not know which port number you want to monitor, you can list the service.
+Netdata will resolve
-name to its associated port to monitor the connection.
+    the service name to its associated port to monitor the connection.
 -   `hostnames`: The list of hostnames that can be resolved to an IP address.
-This is the unique option that accepts
+This option accept [simple
-simple pattern.
+    patterns](/libnetdata/simple_pattern/README.md).
 -   `ips`: The IP or range of IPs that you want to monitor.
-You can use dash as separator of IPs, or a CIDR value.
+You can use IPv4 or IPv6 addresses, use dashes to define a
+    range of IPs, or use CIDR values.

-By default Netdata displays 500 dimensions on these charts, and any other possible value will
+By default, Netdata displayes up to 500 dimensions on network viewer charts.
+If there are more possible dimensions, they
-be stored in the dimension `other`.
-You can change the number of dimensions according to your necessities setting a new
+will be bundled into the `other` dimension.
+You can increase the number of shown dimensions by changing the `maximum
-value for the option `maximum dimensions`.
+dimensions` setting.

 ### `[service name]`

-Netdata uses the service listed inside the file `/etc/services` to plot the charts, but this file does not have name for
+Netdata uses the list of services in `/etc/services` to plot network viewer charts.
+If this file does not contain the
-all the ports, for example, Netdata default port cannot find inside it.
-If you want to see names for specific services
-instead their ports, you can use this section to define them.
+name for a particular service you use in your infrastructure, you will need to add it to the `[service name]` section.
+For example, Netdata's default port (`19999`) is not listed in `/etc/services`.
+To associate that port with the Netdata
+service in network viewer charts, and thus see the name of the service instead of its port, define it:

 ```conf
 [service name]